-In July, Anjali House staff received their first Child Safe workshop led by the organization Friends International.
-The purpose of the Child Safe workshop was to have Anjali staff learn how to identify if a child or youth suffers from neglect, physical, sexual or mental abuse.
+In July, Anjali House staff received their first Child protection workshop led by the organization Friends International.
+The purpose of the Child protection workshop was to have Anjali staff learn how to identify if a child or youth suffers from neglect, physical, sexual or mental abuse.
 The staff learned the resources available to them to help the child, youth, and family from engaging in dangerous behaviors.

 At Anjali House, we understand the importance of making sure our students are safe and are accessing the care they need to be successful adults.
 Anjali House is committed to providing our students with a safe and happy environment both at home and at school.
 Children and youth are at a higher risk of suffering from many forms of abuse.